uw-cmg/MAST-SEY/README.md

 These examples showcase most of the capabilities of the code.
 They serve as a tutorial for thr code and also allow to reproduce the results presented in the paper which this code accompanies:
 Maciej P. Polak and Dane Morgan, *MAST-SEY: MAterial Simulation Toolkit for Secondary Electron Yield.
-A Monte Carlo Approach to Secondary Electron Emission Based On Complex Dielectric Functions*, Comp.
-Mat.
-Sci.
-XXX, xx, (2021) (https://doi.org/10.1016/xx.xx.xx)
+A Monte Carlo Approach to Secondary Electron Emission Based On Complex Dielectric Functions*, Comput.
+Mater.
+Sci. **193** (2021), 110281 (https://doi.org/10.1016/j.commatsci.2021.110281)

 Two material systems are considered: copper and aluminium.